evidence-dev/evidence/CONTRIBUTING.md

 ### Running the Test Suite locally.

-The automated test suite should run upon PR creation via Github actions.
+The automated test suite should run upon PR creation via GitHub actions.
 You can also run the tests locally via `pnpm test`.

-**Note that for the DB tests, enviroment variables are needed for the test to run.**
+**Note that for the DB tests, environment variables are needed for the test to run.**

 Under each DB package, you can add a `.env` file with the credentials needed for each DB type.
 Take a look at the `index.cjs` file for the variables required for each DB driver.